 The contributing objectives are:

 (b) Target sentinel stations (43 in number) in Maryland waters, as examined by MD DNR, for assessment using patent tongs in combination with dredge collections.
 Modify dredge deployments to timed hauls with GPS to estimate swept area covered, and thereby provide dredge efficiency estimates when compared with patent tong data.
-These in turn allow quantitative population estimates with ability to bias estimators for size frequency (if they occur).
+These, in turn, allow quantitative population estimates with the ability to bias estimators for size frequency (if they occur).
 Use swept area dredge methods for all Maryland stations.

-(d) Provide quantitative estimators of disease prevalence and intensity in all sampled populations bay-wide, supported by inter-laboratory blind reading of histological preparations to insure consistency.
+(d) Provide quantitative estimators of disease prevalence and intensity in all sampled populations bay-wide, supported by an inter-laboratory blind reading of histological preparations to ensure consistency.

-(e) Create a linked series of web sites where the contributing elements can be viewed, and a bay-wide estimator be made available to interested parties.
+(e) Create a linked series of websites where the contributing elements can be viewed, and a bay-wide estimator is made available to interested parties.